-- 6.1.1 The construction phase and EM&A programme of Stage 1 of the project commenced on 23 November 2009. - 6.1.2 1-hour TSP, 24-hour TSP and noise monitoring were carried out in the reporting period. - 6.1.3 All 1-hour TSP and 24-hour TSP monitoring results complied with the Action / Limit Level. - 6.1.4 No Action Level exceedance of noise was recorded, and no Limit Level exceedance for noise was recorded at all monitoring stations in the reporting month. - 6.1.5 Environmental site inspection was carried out 9 times in January 2011.
-Recommendations on remedial actions were given to the Contractors for the deficiencies identified during the site audits. - 6.1.6 One (1) environmental complaint was followed up by Environmental Team in the reporting period. - 6.1.7 No notification of summons and prosecution was received in the reporting period.
+- 6.1.1 The construction phase and EM&A programme of Stage 1 of the project commenced on 23 November 2009. - 6.1.2 1-hour TSP, 24-hour TSP and noise monitoring were carried out in the reporting period. - All 1-hour TSP and 24-hour TSP monitoring results complied with the Action / Limit Level.
+6.1.3 - No Action Level exceedance of noise was recorded, and no Limit Level exceedance for noise was 6.1.4 recorded at all monitoring stations in the reporting month. - 6.1.5 Environmental site inspection was carried out 10 times in March 2011.
+Recommendations on remedial actions were given to the Contractors for the deficiencies identified during the site audits. - 6.1.6 One (1) environmental complaint was followed up by Environmental Team in the reporting period.
+Investigation was carried out.
+The findings and the proposed mitigation measures were submitted to all relevant parties. - 6.1.7 No notification of summons and prosecution was received in the reporting period.